moble/PostNewtonian/README.md

 complicated expressions.
 The rough order of this dependency is as follows.

-- `Variables.ipynb`: Define the fundamental variables, and write all the non-fundamental variables in terms of them.
+- `Variables_Q.ipynb`: Define the fundamental variables, and write all the non-fundamental variables in terms of them.
 Centralizing these definitions reduces mistakes.